Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 PROJECT TITLE: Investigating Netflix Movies

-PROGRAMMING LANGUAGE USED: Python
+PROGRAMMING LANGUAGE USED FOR ANALYSIS: Python

-ABOUT THE DATASET: The Netflix Movies Dataset was obtained from DataCamo, with 4813 rows and 11 columns.
+ABOUT THE DATASET: The Netflix Movies Dataset was obtained from DataCamp, with 4813 rows and 11 columns.
+The Excel file can be found in the 'dataset' folder contained within the Netflix_movie_analysis folder.

 | Column | Description |
 |--------|-------------|